davide-abbattista/outGANfit/README.md

 images of garments measuring 300x300 pixels, divided into the categories “tops”, “bottoms”, “shoes”, “accessories”, “all-body”, “jewellery”, “bags”, “hats” and “outerwear”.
 From these, only the first four were chosen.
-The goal is to input a T-shirt to the model and have it generate a matching pant, pair of shoes and accessory.
+The goal is to input a t-shirt to the model and have it generate a matching pant, pair of shoes and accessory (only sunglasses in our case).

 ## outGANfit architecture